maccallumlab/meld/meld/test/functional/comm/README.md

-These tests check if the MPICommunicator routines are working correctly.
-They are slower than unit tests and they require launching MPI processes to work.

-To run all of the tests:
-    ./run_all.sh
+These tests run slowly, so they are not run automatically.
+To run them:
+    nosetests